 1.0 INTRODUCTION

-The Hoopa Valley Tribal Council pursuant to Title 37 of the Hoopa Tribal Code has assigned the primary responsibility for the protection and enhancement of water quality on the Hoopa Valley Indian Reservation to the Riparian Review Committee (RRC).
-The RRC along with the Hoopa Valley Tribal Environmental Protection Agency provides Reservation-wide coordination of the water quality control program by developing, reviewing and recommending for Tribal approval Reservation wide policies and plans for the implementation of Tribal and Federal law.
+The Hoopa Valley Tribal (HVT) Council has assigned the primary responsibility for the protection and enhancement of water quality on the Hoopa Valley Indian Reservation (henceforth “Reservation”) to the Hoopa Valley Tribal Environmental Protection Agency (TEPA) under Title 37 of the Hoopa Tribal Code.
+TEPA provides Reservation-wide coordination of the water quality control program by developing, reviewing and recommending for Tribal approval, Reservation wide policies and plans for the implementation of Tribal and Federal law.
 This Water Quality Control Plan recognizes the unique characteristics of each watershed with regard to natural water quality, existing, potential, and historical beneficial uses, and water quality problems.

+On August 3, 1995, the Hoopa Valley Tribal Council approved Title 37 Pollution Discharge Prohibition Ordinance.
+The purpose of this Ordinance was to exercise comprehensive Tribal regulatory authority over all surface and groundwater matters.
+The focus is to provide protection for beneficial uses of water, prohibiting all point source discharges and restricting non-point source discharges of pollutants within the exterior boundaries of the Hoopa Valley Reservation.
+This Ordinance established numeric and descriptive water quality standards and beneficial uses of the Hoopa Reservation’s waters.
+The standards adopted by HVT in 1997 and current revisions to the WQCP supersede standards set forth in the Pollution Discharge Ordinance.

 1.1 Function and Objectives of the Hoopa Valley Tribal Water Quality Control Plan